Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Model Equations

 \subsection{Stokes expansion}

-In order to find a small-amplitude asymptotic solution to (\ref{eqn:Wusystem}) with $\alpha=0$, Stokes~\cite{Stokes} assumed that the surface displacement has the form
+In order to find a small-amplitude asymptotic solution to (\ref{eqn:Wusystem}) with $\alpha=\Gamma=0$, Stokes~\cite{Stokes} assumed that the surface displacement has the form

 where $\epsilon = 2 a_0 k_0 \ll 1$ is the dimensionless wave steepness, $k_0>0$, $\omega_0$, and $a_0$ are constants representing the wavenumber, frequency, and amplitude of the dominant wave respectively, and $c.c.$ stands for complex conjugate.
-Futhermore, we assume $\omega_0>0$ because the experiments are unidirectional.
-The frequency and wavenumber are related by the dispersion relation.
-This ansatz leads to the following expansions for the amplitudes of the first and second harmonics
+We assume that $\omega_0>0$ because the experiments considered herein are unidirectional.
+Although Stokes~\cite{Stokes} did not, we allow for surface tension such that the frequency and wavenumber are related by the dispersion relation given in (\ref{LDR}), see for example, Harrison~\cite{Harrison} and Akers \& Nicholls~\cite{AkersNicholls}.
+Then the ansatz ({\ref{eqn:StokesEta}}), leads to the following expansions for the amplitudes of the first and second harmonics

-The indirect comparison of $b_2$ uses measurements and computations of $b$ from the NLS-type models to compute $b_2$ from equation (\ref{eqn:Stokesb2}).
+The indirect comparisons use measurements and computations of $b$ from the NLS-type models to compute $b_2$ using equation (\ref{eqn:Stokesb2}).
 We examine the accuracy of these formulas in Sections \ref{SectionDirectComp} and \ref{SectionIndirectComp}.